 The efforts of the GCOOS-RA have had two major results.
 First is a growing partnership of interests in the Gulf of Mexico that focuses on jointly meeting regional challenges to the benefit of all.
 Second is the development of the GCOOS Data Portal that integrates resources to improve decision-making by partners and the public.
-For FY 2011, the GCOOS-RA will work to:
+For FY 2013, the GCOOS-RA will work to:

-- Maintain RA governance and stakeholder engagement, including interactions with IOOS partners, the Gulf of Mexico Alliance, and the Mexico/U.S. Gulf of Mexico Large Marine Ecosystem project; - Maintain data management and data/products portal capability; - Maintain outreach and education capability; - Maintain the flow of real-time data, currently being provided by non-Federal entities (local data nodes) into the IOOS data stream; - Add new, non-Federal real-time data providers willing to provide their data and provide support to help them meet IOOS standards; - Provide support for key regional real-time observation systems, including the High-Frequency Radar network, Water Level Monitoring Network, Harmful Algal Bloom Integrated Observing System, and Hypoxia Monitoring System; - Identify and serve legacy (historical) data sets to stakeholders; and - Perform other enhancements to the GCOOS as financially feasible.
+- Maintain RA governance and stakeholder engagement, including interactions with IOOS partners, the Gulf of Mexico Alliance, and the Mexico/U.S. Gulf of Mexico Large Marine Ecosystem project; - Maintain data management and data/products portal capability; - Maintain outreach and education capability; - Maintain the flow of real-time data, currently being provided by non-Federal entities (local data nodes) into the IOOS data stream; - Add new, non-Federal real-time data providers willing to provide their data and provide support to help them meet IOOS standards; - Provide support for key regional real-time observation systems, including the High-Frequency radar network, Harmful Algal Bloom Integrated Observing System, and Hypoxia Monitoring System; - Develop ecosystem modeling project on nutrients to support marine resource decision-makers - Support to maintain the capability of three satellite processing centers to serve their products in an IOOS DMAC-compliant way.